JimbosCK/JTool/README.md

 To use JTool, follow these steps:

-1. Clone the repository to your local machine.
+1. Download the latest released version (JTool zip).
-2. Build the solution using Visual Studio or another C# development environment.
+2. Extract the files.
-3. Run the executable file (`.exe`) generated in the `bin` directory.
+3. Run the executable file (`.exe`).

 ## Usage